 This can be a powerful advantage for the sharp sports bettor.
 For example, many sportsbooks release NFL lines almost a week before they are played.
 An experienced sports bettor (whether they operate on a predictive model or proprietary news/information) could quickly take advantage of what they consider a poorly priced game.

-It’s not unreasonable to fix your odds +200 (2:1) at open and see the same bet close at +100 (1:1).
-Experienced bettors call this Closing Line Value (CLV) and it’s the gold standard winning bettors seek.
+It’s not unreasonable to fix your odds at +200 (2-1) at open and see the same bet close at +100 (1-1).
+Experienced bettors call this closing line value and it can be a powerful tool for winning bettors.

 What Horse Bets Are Most Like Sports Bets